massun-onibakuchi/open-defi-idle-protocol-gr9/README.md

 Alpha Finance and Idle Protocol Integration.

-Idle Protocol is the yield aggregator.
+Idle is a decentralized protocol dedicated to bringing automatic asset allocation and aggregation to the interest-bearing tokens economy.
+Idle aims to unlock the power of decentralized finance for everyone by single vehicle that automatically rebalances between underlying providers to always maintain the highest rates or the optimal risk/return allocation.

 ## Concept

-The poolTogether protocol has several pre-built yield source integrations sush as Compound.
-Now, PoolTogether offers a no-loss lottery where DAI, USDC and UNI are deposited into the Compound.
-But, perhaps because of the low lending rate of ETH, we do not see any no-loss lotteries where ETH is deposited.
-We can see Compound market overivew [here](https://compound.finance/markets).
+The Idle protocol provides the best strategy for each asset.
+The strategies that handle stable assets such as DAI and USDC use multiple yield sources like AAVE, Compound, dydx.
+However, However, the ETH strategy is usually 100% allocated to Compound, and lacks diversity.

+Check best-yield ETH strategy status [here](https://idle.finance/#/dashboard/stats/best/WETH)

+We know that Compound is one of the most battle-tested DeFi protocol and is relatively safe, but the interest rate for ETH is a bit lower.

 Alpha Homora is the first leveraged yield farming and leveraged liquidity providing product in DeFi.
+Alpha Homora v1 provides ETH lending/borrowing, whose supply rate is higher than Compound's one.
+We can see APY [here](https://homora.alphafinance.io/earn)

-By integrating Alpha Homora V1 as a yield source, a higher ETH lending rate is obtained.We can see APY [here](https://homora.alphafinance.io/earn)
+By integrating Alpha Homora V1 as a yield source, The idle protocol can can yield higher APY and more umami flavors.

 [Learn more in the Earn on ETH section.](https://alphafinancelab.gitbook.io/alpha-homora/#earn-on-eth)